 Viewsil Microelectronics (Kunshan) Limited ("Viewsil") mainly engaged in IC design and sales and was purchased in March 2015.
-At investment date, the difference between the carrying amount of the Company's investment in Viewsil and the underlying equity in the net assets of Viewsil was \$1,897 thousand which represents investor level goodwill.
-For the year ended December 31, 2015, the Company's equity in losses of Viewsil was \$71 thousand.
+As of December 31, 2015 and 2016, the difference between the carrying amount of the Company's investment in Viewsil and the underlying equity in the net assets of Viewsil was \$1,897 thousand which represents investor level goodwill.
+For the years ended December 31, 2015 and 2016, the Company's equity in losses of Viewsil was \$71 thousand and \$1,266 thousand, respectively.

-The Company sold the investments in Create Electronic Optical Co., Ltd. in January 2015 for proceeds of \$179 thousand and recognized gain on sale of securities of \$88 thousand, which is included in "Gains (losses) on sale of securities, net".
+The Company sold the investments in Create Electronic Optical Co., Ltd. in January 2015 for proceeds of \$179 thousand and recognized gain on sale of securities of \$88 thousand, which is included in "Gains on sale of securities, net".